pgjdbc/pgjdbc/docs/content/documentation/callproc.md

 toc: true
 ---

 PostgreSQL™ supports two types of stored objects, functions that can return a result value and - starting from v11 - procedures that can perform transaction control.
 Both types of stored objects are invoked using `CallableStatement` and the standard JDBC escape call syntax `{call storedobject(?)}` .
 The `escapeSyntaxCallMode` connection property controls how the driver transforms the call syntax to invoke functions or procedures.

 The default mode, `select` , supports backwards compatibility for existing applications and supports function invocation only.
-This is required to invoke a void returning function.
+This is required to invoke a function returning void.

 For new applications, use `escapeSyntaxCallMode=callIfNoReturn` to map `CallableStatements` with return values to stored functions and `CallableStatements` without return values to stored procedures.

 ##### Example 6.1.
-Calling a built in stored function
+Calling a built-in stored function

-This example shows how to call a PostgreSQL™ built in function, `upper`, which simply converts the supplied string argument to uppercase.
+This example shows how to call the PostgreSQL™ built-in function, `upper`, which simply converts the supplied string argument to uppercase.

 ```java
 CallableStatement upperFunc = conn.prepareCall("{? = call upper( ? ) }");